 Introducing the Story Massage Programme

 It is a good idea to start slowly and gently, maybe with a simple stroke on the back or hand at bedtime.
 Then gradually build up the massage at the child’s pace focusing on a story or song that would hold their attention.
-Keep the massage time short and frequent – through clothes if that is easiest.
+Keep the massage time short and frequent – this is an important way of introducing massage for children with ADHD.
 Our Story Massage book Once Upon a Touch…Story Massage for Children has easy to follow instructions for our ten basic massage strokes plus some tried and tested massage stories to try with children.